txpipe-shop/sundae-swap/src/audit.typ

 === Pool UTxO

-- Address: Hash of #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/a4d38bbb968566412fa1a8092e4f8e1a6fa18847/validators/pool.ak#L49")[script] parameterized on settings Policy ID.
+- Address: Hash of #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/a4d38bbb968566412fa1a8092e4f8e1a6fa18847/validators/pool.ak#L49")[script] parameterized on settings Policy ID and on #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/da66d15afa9897e6bdb531f9415ddb6c66f19ce4/validators/pool.ak#L595")[manage script] hash.
 All pools in the protocol have the same address.
 - Value:
   - ADA: accumulated protocol fees (including min ADA)
   - (A, B): pair of assets contained by the pool.
 A may be ADA.